-FIND IT in e-Vision using the "FIND IT" button above.
+Find what you're looking for in e-Vision using the "FIND IT" button above.
 Looking for essays that engage a particular subject (like gender roles, popular culture, the environment, racial and ethnic identity, religion and spirituality...)?
 Check out the Subject Index.
 Want to connect with an audience, begin well and end better, really use research, analyze closely, delay (or even omit) a thesis, incorporate multimedia, develop your voice, organize and transition effectively?
 Visit the Tactic and Style Index.
-Or locate specific texts using the Author Index and Title Index.
+Or locate specific texts using the Author Index and Title Index. nicationiversity.